MCJammer/email-template/README.md

-# is the work again yaaay
+# is the sporadic work again but much frustrate make brain not wanna words